ObjectOops/ftcontainer-personal/README.md

 ## Additional Options
 `.devcontainer/Dockerfile` - The platform-tools and tools Android SDK packages are not installed by default.
 Uncomment their respective lines here and rebuild the container to add them.
 `.devcontainer/post-create-env.sh` - Configure additional environment variables here, such as adding the path of the packages above to PATH.
 `build.sh` - The build script.
-By default, Gradle is set to debug build the TeamCode of the currently active file in the editor using at most two worker threads.
+By default, Gradle is set to debug build the `TeamCode` of the currently active file in the editor using at most two worker threads.
+When building a module not named `TeamCode`, that module's name should be used in place of `TeamCode` in the build script and in `.vscode/tasks.json`.

 ## Tips
 - If Codespace storage becomes an issue, run the following command to clean the build: `cd [dir] && ./gradlew clean` (replace [`dir`] with the folder name of the project) or truncate any git commit history to include only the most recent commits.
 - Stop the Codespace when it's not being used to prevent incurring unintended usage (click Codespaces in the bottom left corner).
 Codespaces will automatically timeout after thirty minutes of inactivity.
+- To update the container, pull the latest commit with `git pull`, **or** click the sync button near the bottom-left corner (ensure that the editor is opened to this README file when doing the latter so this container's repository is focused instead of the robot controller's).

 ___